-Haul roads should be constructed at 10% grades or lower.
+Haul roads should be constructed at 10% grades or lower where specific safety considerations determine lower grade design requirements.
 Grades steeper than 10% should be minimized and shall not exceed 15%.
-Grades may need to be less than 10% due to safety considerations.
-Utillize the manufacturer's recommendations for the maximum grades of articulating trucks used on site.
+Utilize the equipment manufacturer's recommendations for the maximum grades of articulating trucks used on site.